UKCloud/documentation/articles/azure/azs-how-config-vm-update-management.md

         ![Performance counters](images/azs-browser-example-performance-counters.PNG)

         > [!NOTE]
-        > For Linux Performance counters, ensure **Apply below configuration to my machines** is selected.
+        > For Linux performance counters, ensure **Apply below configuration to my machines** is selected.

 3. Create and configure an *Automation Account*: